PRACTICE · AI LAW

 What we watch · 02

-Where attention concentrates during the engagement — the structures, terms, and protections that decide whether the agreement holds when tested.
+These are the terms, structures, and practical risks that usually decide whether the work holds when the file is tested.

 ENTERPRISEFOUNDER